mdkma/biometrics-exam-questions/README.md

 1. Eigenfaces do not distinguish between shape and appearance
 2. PCA does not use class information

+> (14 B2) Eigenface is PCA-based method with five steps.
+After finishing the first four stages, we obtain 9 eigenvectors with nonzero eigenvalues in the form of image.
+At the fifth step, the $k$ most principal components are selected abased on the ratio $\gamma$ of the eigenvalue sum of selected components to the total sum.
+Please decide the value of $k$ when the threshold of $\gamma$ is 85%.

 ## Section C

 ### 1